 This topic explains how to create custom grid views and tailor them to your needs.
 The default set of columns displayed are not always what you need to see.
-Custom grid views allow you to display a subset of a columns in the order you wish, with filters, sorts
+Custom grid views allow you to display columns you want in the order you wish, with filters, sorts

 and aggregate functions applied.
 Custom grid views can be saved for easy reference, or used as the default display for a dataset.
 Editors, administrators, and users granted "Shared View Editor" access can create and share customized views with other users.

 Customize a Grid View

 To open the grid view customizer for a given dataset, select (Grid Views) > Customize Grid

 - Available Fields: Shows the fields available for display.
 Place a checkmark next to a field to display it.
 Greyed out items are not fields, but table names.
 Click and buttons to expand/collapse fields in those tables.

 - Selected Fields: Shows the list of fields currently shown in the grid.

 - Delete: Deletes the current grid view.
 You cannot delete the default grid view.

 - Revert: Returns the grid to its original default state.

 - View Grid: Click to preview your changes.
 When viewing a modified grid with unsaved changes, the top bar will include revert, edit, and save buttons.

-- Save: Click to save your changes as the default view or as a new named grid view.
+- Save: Click to save your changes as the default view or as a new named grid.
 Saved grid views appear on the (Grid Views) pulldown menu.

 - To add a column to the grid, place a checkmark next to the field in the Available Fields pane.
 The field will be added to the Selected Fields pane.

-- Hover over any field name to see a popup with more information about the key and datatype of that field, as well as a description if one has been added.
+- Hover over any selected field name to see a popup with more information about the key and datatype of that field, as well as a description if one has been added.